Exploring the Mysteries of the First Christmas

 “For we saw His star when it rose and have come to worship Him.”
 Matthew 2:2

-Sometimes, we read about events in the Bible that don’t seem to make sense.
+Some events in the Bible do not seem to make sense.
 Take the Christmas story, for example.
-Three of its main events include an unprecedented census, the sudden appearance of angels to a group of shepherds, and a bright star leading the Magi to Bethlehem.
+It contains three peculiar occurrences: an unprecedented census, the sudden appearance of angels to a group of shepherds, and a bright star leading foreign Magi hundreds of miles to Bethlehem.
+How could these things have happened?

 Planting an Idea

-To fulfill the prophecy, God placed the unheard-of idea in Augustus’ head to take a census requiring Joseph and Mary to travel to Bethlehem.
-Without such a compulsion, Jesus would not have been born in Bethlehem but in Nazareth.
+God placed an unheard-of idea in Caesar’s head that required Joseph and Mary to travel by donkey to Bethlehem dozens of miles away.
+Without such a compulsion, Jesus would not have been born in Bethlehem but Nazareth.

 Jesus would not have been born in Bethlehem if Caesar Augustus had not made unusual decision to order a census.